Harrisonburg City Public Schools

 Harrisonburg City Public Schools is a public school division in Harrisonburg, Virginia, United States.
-The division includes one high school (Harrisonburg High School), two middle schools (Thomas Harrison Middle School, Skyline Middle School), six elementary schools (W.H.
+The division includes two high schools (Harrisonburg High School) and (Rocktown High School), two middle schools (Thomas Harrison Middle School, Skyline Middle School), six elementary schools (W.H.
 Keister Elementary School, Smithland Elementary School, Spotswood Elementary School, Stone Spring Elementary School, Waterman Elementary School, and Bluestone Elementary School), Elon Rhodes Early Learning Center and a vocational school, Massanutten Technical Center.
 The school division is led by Division Superintendent Dr. Michael G. Richards.
 Dr. Richards was appointed Superintendent in May 2019.

 Enrollment

 More than 6,400 students are enrolled in HCPS, and of these more than 40% are English language learners (English as a Second Language, ESL), making the school system one of the most diverse in the state of Virginia.
-The top foreign languages spoken by students are Spanish, eritrea language tigrinya, and Kurdish.
+The top foreign languages spoken by students are Spanish, Tigrinya, and Kurdish.
 More than 70 languages are spoken by students.